-Results of analyses of the 2015 commercial fisheries landings data did not indicate any major differences in distribution of harvest locations between May-November 2005-2012, 2013, 2014 or 2015 (see Figures 4.3 to 4.5 in LGL 2014a, and Figure 4.1 in LGL 2015b, 2016).
+Results of analyses of the 2015 commercial fisheries landings data did not indicate any major differences in distribution of harvest locations between May-November 2005-2012, 2013, 2014 or 2015 (see Figures 4.3-4.5 in LGL 2014a, and Figure 4.1 in LGL 2015b, 2016).
+As in 2013 and 2014, yellowtail flounder and redfish accounted for smaller proportions of the May-November 2015 catches compared to previous years.
+There were no reported catches of cockles in the Study Area during May-November 2013 or 2015, unlike previous years.
 Figures 4.5-4.10 show the distribution of May-November 2015 harvest locations for all species, snow crab, Atlantic halibut, Atlantic cod, groundfishes and invertebrates, respectively.
 Most of the harvesting in the Study Area was conducted in areas where water depths were <1,000 m.
-Harvesting primarily occurred within the northwest portion of the proposed 2017 3D Area of Interest (AOI), the northern portion of the western 2D AOI and the western portion of the eastern 2D AOI.
+Harvesting primarily occurred within the northwest portion of the proposed 2017 3D AOI, the northern and eastern portions of the western 2D AOI and the western portion of the eastern 2D AOI.
 As in previous years (see Table 4.2 in LGL 2014a, and Table 4.1 in LGL 2015b, 2016), snow crab (19% of total catch in the Study Area in terms of total catch weight quartile code counts), Atlantic halibut (Hippoglossus hippoglossus) (13%) and Atlantic cod (12%) accounted for the highest commercial catches in the Study Area during May-November 2015.
-Other notable species caught commercially in 2015 include American plaice (Hippoglossoides platessoides) (8%), yellowtail flounder (Pleuronectes ferruginea) (8%), white hake (7%), Atlantic haddock (Melanogrammus aeglefinus) (4%), whelk (Gastropoda) (4%), cusk (Brosme)

-brosme) (4%) and redfish (Sebastes sp.)
+Other notable species caught commercially in 2015 include American plaice (Hippoglossoides platessoides) (8%), yellowtail flounder (Pleuronectes ferruginea) (8%), white hake (7%), Atlantic haddock (Melanogrammus aeglefinus) (4%), whelk (Gastropoda) (4%), cusk (Brosme brosme) (4%) and redfish (Sebastes sp.)
 (3%).
 Catch weight and value quartile counts, months of effort and gear types for species harvested in the Study Area and the 2017 AOIs are presented in Tables 4.1 and 4.2, respectively.